 “What did you bring to our house!?
 We were attacked by a dark long figure, that thing reeked of rotten meat and death!”
+Uttered Regina.

 OH no, my worst fear I thought, that must be Paimon!
-That was him who attacked me then.
+He found his way to them.
 I don’t even know what to tell the girls.

 “Are you going to say something Sheryl!
 This is unbelievable!
 We almost got killed!”
+Expressed Claudia menacingly.

 I’m so tired of being sorry but shit!
 What can I do?
 What should I say?
+Sheryl thought.

-Claudia, Regina please I know giving any kind of apology won’t be enough for what you had suffered, it was my fault, I didn’t tell you about Paimon, I never summoned him he just got in the middle, I’m guessing because he knew I’m a rising Demonica.
+“Claudia, Regina please I know giving any kind of apology won’t be enough for what you had suffered, it was my fault, I didn’t tell you about Paimon, I never summoned him he just got in the middle, I’m guessing because he knew I’m a rising Demonica.
 According to him my head is of a high worth and might grant him more powers, I’m just sorry.

 Fuck I’m sorry I never meant to get you in this shit too!
 Just like I did to Leann, I should have offered my head long ago and get done with all this nightmare!
-Please forgive me, it was never my intention to hurt you guys.
+Please forgive me, it was never my intention to hurt you guys.”
+Uttered Sheryl profusely.

 “We can understand demons can be deceptive and tricky but he couldn’t have just gotten in the middle!
 You must have done something to call on him!
 You might not remember.”
+Expressed Claudia enraged.

-I just don’t know what to say guys, have you lost something?
-Did he take something from your house?
+“I just don’t know what to say guys, have you lost something?
+Did he take something from your house?”

 “We don’t know Sheryl; we were busy trying to stay alive.
 You can go and check if there is something missing but I doubt it, he went straight to us and he actually hurt our necks.”

-What do you mean Regina?
-Shit! he marked them I thought.
+“What do you mean Regina?”
+Shit! he marked them, I thought.

 “He had some kind of dagger floating in the air beside him but it felt like he attacked us simultaneously so I’m guessing he had two daggers, I don’t know.
-He was pretty quick and seemed to reshape into different things.
+He was pretty quick and seemed to shapeshift into different things.
 It’s a very dangerous and powerful demon Sheryl.
 Have you been attacked by him before?”
+Asked Regina.

 Jesus!
 More and more truth to tell!
 My mind was going to explode in that moment.

-He attacked me long ago with three daggers and the attack is not simple, it’s meant to cut your head, that’s the reason of the daggers to do a clean cut of the head of the victim in three steps.
+“He attacked me long ago with three daggers and the attack is not simple, it’s meant to cut your head, that’s the reason of the daggers to do a clean cut of the head of the victim in three steps.”
+Expressed Sheryl.

 “What the fuck Sheryl?
 I mean really, WHAT THE FUCK?”

 “He won’t stop till he gets at least a head, we know that demon, how did you got involved with a demon of that hierarchy?
 He is a king of hell Sheryl!”
+Spoke Regina.

-I know all that, girls, Leann was the one while researching on him actually discovered which demon he was, it was a whole riddle.
+“I know all that, girls, Leann was the one while researching on him actually discovered which demon he was, it was a whole riddle.
 So, I’m thinking every person that gets between him and me, might be getting in danger.
-I hope you guys haven’t sealed your destiny by offering me your help.
+I hope you guys haven’t sealed your destiny by offering me your help.”
+Spoke Sheryl concerned.

 “Well considering is your head what he really wants maybe you should focus on providing that?
 Please stop coming here, all you have brought to us is trouble.”
+Uttered Claudia noticeable upset.

-Claudia, Regina please I didn’t mean this at all.
-I truly feel sorry but I’m willing to help you back.
+“Claudia, Regina please I didn’t mean this at all.
+I truly feel sorry but I’m willing to help you back.”